InTAct: Interval-based Task Activation Consolidation for Continual Learning: Interval Arithmetic

 \subsection{Interval Convolutions}

-Interval arithmetic can be extended to operations like convolutions, which are fundamental in areas such as signal processing and image analysis.
+IA can be extended to operations like convolutions, which are fundamental in areas such as signal processing and image analysis.
 By representing an input signal $X$ and a filter kernel $W$ as intervals, one can analyze systems where inputs or parameters are subject to bounded uncertainties.

 A key operation is the interval convolution.
 For a 2D input $X$, an interval kernel (filter) $W$, and an optional interval bias $b$, the resulting output feature map $Y$ is computed as:

 This computation propagates the interval bounds through the filtering operation, producing a rigorous enclosure for the true output.
 This is particularly useful in robust state estimation and control, where system parameters or measurements are known to lie within certain bounds \cite{Jaulin2001}.